 The best place to study fashion in Canada is undoubtedly Ontario.
 Why, because the #1 fashion school is there of course!
 Ryerson University of Fashion is ranked as the best fashion school in Canada and #26 globally!
 In fact, it’s even made Business of Fashion (BOF’s) list for top undergraduate programmes in fashion design and fashion communication.
 Quite a trendy set of accolades to have, eh!
 Another great option is George Brown College, ranked #2 in Canada, which offers great courses in fashion and jewellery design as well as fashion business and management.

 Catherine Addai is a phenomenal immigrant success story who turned her dreams into reality, launching her own label Kaela Kay, inspired by her Ghanaian heritage, and has won several Canadian and international awards since her flagship launch in April 2019.

 2. Montreal, Québec

 La Salle College is Canada’s largest fashion school and one of the top places to study fashion in Canada.
 It is ranked #3 on Canada’s list of top fashion colleges and over 40% of its students are from countries all over the world.
-It’s an international school of fashion, arts and design have plenty of programmes to choose from including fashion design, footwear and accessory, costume for cinema, fashion styling, fashion marketing and technical clothing design as well as offering student trips to fashion capitals like New York, Paris and London.
+It’s an international school of fashion, arts, and design that have plenty of programs to choose from including fashion design, footwear and accessory, costume for cinema, fashion styling, fashion marketing, and technical clothing design as well as offering student trips to fashion capitals like New York, Paris, and London.